vacp2p/roadmap/content/acz/ift/zerokit-v0-6.md

 developed in Rust, intended for integration with various system programming environments.

-This commitment marks the next iteration of Zerokit addressed by the issue https://github.com/vacp2p/zerokit/issues/263, version 0.6.0, which introduces several new features, including arkzkey, a stateless architecture and Poseidon hash integration, distinguishing it from the previous version.
+This commitment marks the next iteration of Zerokit addressed by the issue https://github.com/vacp2p/zerokit/issues/263, version 0.6.0, which introduces several new features, including arkzkey, a stateless architecture, distinguishing it from the previous version.

 By utilizing the zerokit-v0-6 commitment, we will reinforce the Conduit of Expertise narrative by:
 * Delivers an optimized version for IFT projects utilizing Zerokit,